PDLT-University-of-York/test-split-site/docs/ultra/content-visibility.md

 You can check that items are shown or hidden correctly using the Student Preview tool.

+## Content visibility and accessibility

+A key accessibility requirement is that students have sufficient time to use materials to prepare for a session, particularly if they use any assistive tools.
+For example, a dyslexic student may need to read lecture slides in advance to help them follow the session.

+To support this, make sure that module materials are available in advance - we recommend **at least one week before the session**.

 ## Change content visibility

 For a single content item: